 No stopping Vijender, claims 12th successive professional win

 Indian boxing star Vijender Singh demolished Ghana's former Commonwealth champion Charles Adamu to claim his 12th successive win and ensure that his four-year unbeaten streak in the professional circuit remained intact, here on Friday.
-The 34-year-old former Olympic bronze-medallist, who holds the WBO Asia Pacific and Oriental super middleweight belts, prevailed in a unanimous verdict in an eight-round contest against the 42-year-old Adamu.
+The 34-year-old former Olympic bronze-medallist prevailed unanimously in an eight-round super middleweight contest against the 42-year-old.

-The Indian's right hand was just too precise and powerful to handle for Adamu, who looked intimidated, kept a shell guard, and was thrown off-balance more than once.
-"It was a good fight, Charles Adamu is a good fighter but I was fully prepared to tackle his punches and landed my punches perfectly on him.
-It's great to be here in Dubai and to get this win.
-It was really exciting," Vijender said after the bout.

-Adamu came into this fight with an experience of 47 bouts, of which he had won 33 (26 knockouts).
+Adamu came into the contest with an experience of 47 bouts, of which he had won 33 (26 knockouts).
 The Ghanian is also an Olympian and won a bronze medal for his country in the 1998 Commonwealth Games in Kuala Lumpur during his amateur days.
-But Adamu's wealth of experience didn't seem enough against an opponent, who was quicker and more powerful.

-"I tried my best.
-I had made strategies after watching his videos but he was quite tough.
-I never expected him to be this good.
-I wish him the best for his coming bouts," Adamu said.
-Vijender, who is promoted by Hall of Famer Bob Arum's Top Rank Promotions in the USA and IOS Boxing in India, is hoping to fight for a world title next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)